Skeeb32/Cognixa_Capstone/README.md

 - Understanding Routers by routing between links.
 - Fetching data from API and populating the UI as per route link.

-## Local setup client:
+## Local setup server:
 - Make sure you have Node installed check using command `node -v`.
 - Run `npm install` to install all dependencies.
-- Run `npm run dev` to start the development server.
+- Run `node app.js` to start the development server.
-- Or run `npm run serve` to start the development server.
 - In your favorite browser open http://localhost:5001/api/post
-## Local setup server:
+## Local setup client:
 - Make sure you have Node installed check using command `node -v`.
 - Run `npm install` to install all dependencies.
-- Run `node app.js` to start the development server.
+- Run `npm run serve` to start the development server.
+- Or run `yarn start` to start the development server.
 - In your favorite browser open http://localhost:8080/

 ## NPM Node Modules: